sakoutarora/LOWESS_Regression-/README.md

 # LOWESS_Regression-
-Implimented LOWESS regression with a closedd from solution.
+Implimented LOWESS regression with a closed from solution.